greg-fer/fw-nrfconnect-nrf-1/doc/nrf/ug_radio_fem.rst

    The state of the remaining control pins should be set in other ways and according to `nRF21540 Product Specification`_.

+#.
+Additionally on nRF53 devices, the same devicetree node must be applied to the network core:

+   The overlay can be applied to network core child images by creating an overlay file named :file:`child_image/*childImageName*.overlay` in your application directory, for example :file:`child_image/multiprotocol_rpmsg.overlay`.
+   The *childImageName* can take the following values:

+   *  ``multiprotocol_rpmsg`` for multiprotocol applications with support for 802.15.4 and Bluetooth
+   *  ``802154_rpmsg`` for applications with support for 802.15.4, but without support for Bluetooth
+   *  ``hci_rpmsg`` for application with support for Bluetooth, but without support for 802.15.4

 Optional properties
 ===================